jvalerio6/cs441project/sqlite/SQLITE.md

 ```

-Select all task relates to 'will' from two tables using 'where'
+Select all task relates to certain user from two tables using 'where'

 ```
 sqlite> .mode column